As amended November 2019

-To maintain access to their network account, users must change the account password at intervals no longer than twelve months or the account will be de-activated.
-In the process of changing account passwords, users will be asked to confirm their responsibility for any other accounts (accounts for dependents, group accounts, personal or group web sites, etc.) for which they are responsible.
-If users elect to decline responsibility for such associated accounts, those accounts will be de-activated.
-Information Technology Services (ITS) will remind users when a password change is due.
+To maintain access to their network account, users must change the account password at intervals no longer than twelve months or the account will be disabled.
+In the process of changing account passwords, users will be asked to confirm responsibility for other accounts (accounts for dependents, group accounts,, etc.) for which they are responsible.
+If users elect to decline responsibility for such associated accounts, those accounts will be deactivated.
+LITS will remind users when a password change is due.

 Termination of Network Accounts

-The network accounts of employees who leave the College for reasons other than retirement will be de-activated upon the separation of the employee from the College.
-If requested to do so, and if approved by Human Resources, Information Technology Services will forward former employee’s electronic mail to an off-campus location for a period of up to two months after the employee’s separation from the College.
+The network accounts of employees who leave the College for reasons other than retirement will be deactivated upon the separation of the employee from the College.
+If requested to do so and approved by Human Resources, LITS will forward former employee’s electronic mail to an off-campus location for a period of up to two months after the employee’s separation from the College.
 Full-time employees who retire from the College and have the approval of their AEC member may retain their Allegheny network account indefinitely if they wish to do so.
-Exceptions to this policy must be approved by the President.

-The network accounts of students remain active until May 15th of the year following the student’s graduation year, at which point they will be de-activated.
-No email forwarding will be provided beyond the date of de-activaton.
+The network accounts of students remain active until May 15th of the year following the student’s graduation year, at which point the accounts will be deactivated.
+No email forwarding will be provided beyond the date of deactivation.

 Students who withdraw or are dismissed from the College